ByteOverlord/Watch_Quake2/README.md

 (innoextract will extract an “app” and "tmp" folders in current working directory.)
 "app" folder has the needed PAK files (app/baseq2/), optional video (app/baseq2/video/) and optional audio (app/music/).

-8) Copy PAK0.PAK, PAK1.PAK and PAK2.PAK to WatchQuake2 project (PAK names have to be uppercase (case sensitive))
+8) Copy pak0.pak, pak1.pak and pak2.pak to WatchQuake2 project (pak names have to be lowercase (case sensitive))

 `/WatchQuake2 Watch App/Resources/baseq2/`